The Best Pork Loin Roast – Feta & Garlic Stuffed

 In a medium bowl toss together your Italian bread crumbs, fresh grated parmesan cheese, finely sliced kale, minced garlic, and feta cheese crumbles.

 Evenly spread the bread crumb mixture over the flat pork loin.
 Starting on one longer end, roll the pork loin up as tightly as you can while keeping as much filling inside as possible.
-Some filling will fall out, but you can stuff it back in after your tie the pork loin roast;)
+Some filling will fall out, but you can stuff it back in after you tie the pork loin roast;)

 tie spiral cut pork loin with cooking string so it holds it shape wile roasting

-Use the 4 -5 pieces of cooking twine (string) to tie the roast together so it holds its shape… As shown above.
+Use the 4 -5 pieces of cooking twine (string) to tie the roast together so it holds its shape.
+As shown above.

 raw pinwheel stuffed and tied pork loin on cutting board